 The story goes that anyone who has tried to live in what had been Dudleytown has come into some terrible misfortune.
 Over the years, there has allegedly been everything from suicides to demonic possessions, and all the hysterical drama in between.
 The Warrens famously recorded a Halloween special from Dudleytown in the early 1970s, declaring it officially “demonically possessed,” which essentially opened the supernatural floodgates.
 Since then, it has been home to all sorts of alleged paranormal experiences, with visitors witnessing all manner of spirit and phantom as well as having unsettled feelings of dread and fear.
 As you might expect, the area has also drawn the attention of those enthralled with dark forces and demonic rituals, plus a healthy number of amateur ghost busters and teenagers simply searching for trouble.
 In short, it’s become a damnation destination.

-Of course, much of the mythology around the "curse" of Dudleytown have been debunked (by a Dudley descendent, no less -- the Rev. Gary P. Dudley), but why would anyone let that get in the way of a good spooky story?
+Of course, much of the mythology around the "curse" of Dudleytown have been debunked (by a Dudley descendent, no less—the Rev. Gary P. Dudley), but why would anyone let that get in the way of a good spooky story?
 Quite simply, there are no curses, otherworldly events or dark tradedies in the actual history of the town.

 If You Go: You can't.
 The remains of Dudleytown are on private property owned by the Dark Entry Forest Association who vigorously discourage all visitors.
 It is heavily patroled by local and state police, who will not hesitate to arrest and prosecute any trespassers.